• Skip to main content

 Unlike a MacBook, Windows computers are manufactured by different manufacturers who tend to ship computers with their own utility tools and trail version of various software programs.

-Most software programs that come from the manufacturers can be classified as bloatware, as they rarely get used and yet remain on the computer, taking up storage space and consuming resources.
+Most software programs that come from the manufacturers can be classified as bloatware, as they rarely get used and yet remain on the computer, consuming resources and taking up storage space on the computer.

 According to Microsoft, a computer without bloatware starts 104% faster, shuts down 35% faster and has more battery life compared to a computer with bloatware.